pinakinmistry/nodejs-services-development/README.md

 As the system scales, at a certain point, the need for proxying tends to become inevitable.

 Generally, proxying should be done with a specialized configurable piece of infrastructure, such as NGINX, Kong or proprietary cloud gateway services.
 However, sometimes there are complex requirements for a proxy that may be better met with a Node.js proxying service.
 Other times the requirements may be so simple (like proxying a single route) that it just makes sense to use what's already available instead of investing in something else.
 In other cases, a Node.js proxying service can be a stop-gap on the way to a more comprehensive infrastructural proxying solution.

+### Objectives

+Proxy HTTP requests for a single route.
+Modify data during proxying.
+Create a full proxying server.

 ## Single Route, Multiple Origin Proxy